-- 2. Follow the directions on your (approved RV) toilet chemical bottle (customer supplied), by placing the recommended quantity of holding tank chemical into the toilet bowl - 3.
+- 1. Release one to two quarts (1 or 2 liters) of water into the toilet bowl. - Follow the directions on your (approved RV) toilet chemical bottle (customer supplied), by placing the recommended quantity of holding tank chemical into the toilet bowl. - 3.
 Flush the toilet and allow at least two gallons (8 liters) of water to flow into the holding tank.